Best Subsonic 9mm for Suppressed Pistols | 147gr Guide

 • Reduced dwell time improves suppressor tone

-Standard barrels (4–5″)
+Standard Barrels (4–5″)

 • Ideal balance of velocity consistency and cycling reliability